Parkinson's disease is a condition in which parts of the brain become progressively damaged over many years.

 - involuntary shaking of particular parts of the body (tremor)

 A person with Parkinson's disease can also experience a wide range of other physical and psychological symptoms.

 Seeking medical advice

-Your GP will ask about the problems you're experiencing and may refer you to a specialist for further tests.
+They'll ask about the problems you're experiencing and may refer you to a specialist for further tests.